IyanuSh/Python-Project/README.md

 Project Goal
 --------------

-The goal of this project is to find out the most frequent that was mentioned in the text.
+The goal of this project is to find out the most frequent word that was mentioned in the text.
 Also, this project focuses on revealing the sentiment of the text.

 Code Implememtation
 --------------